samudassir/acquirevaluedcustomers/README.md

 <p>The size of the dataset is 3GB.</p>
 <p>Due to size constraints, we will choose 16000 customers out of 160K who were given a discount voucher/offer.
 </p>

+**Following are the features of the datasets**
+<p>All the fields are anonymized and categorized to protect customer and sales information.
+The specific meanings of the fields will not be provided (so don't bother asking).
+Part of the challenge of this competition is learning the taxonomy of items in a data-driven way.</p>
+**Transactions**
+1.	id - A unique id representing a customer
+2.	chain - An integer representing a store chain
+3.	dept - An aggregate grouping of the Category (e.g. water)
+4.	category - The product category (e.g. sparkling water)
+5.	company - An id of the company that sells the item
+6.	brand - An id of the brand to which the item belongs
+7.	date - The date of purchase
+8.	productsize - The amount of the product purchase (e.g. 16 oz of water)
+9.	productmeasure - The units of the product purchase (e.g. ounces)
+10.	purchasequantity - The number of units purchased
+11.	purchaseamount - The dollar amount of the purchase

+**History**
+1.	id - A unique id representing a customer
+2.	chain - An integer representing a store chain
+3.	offer - An id representing a certain offer
+4.	market - An id representing a geographical region
+5.	repeattrips - The number of times the customer made a repeat purchase
+6.	repeater - A boolean, equal to repeattrips > 0
+7.	offerdate - The date a customer received the offer

+**Offers**
+1.	offer - An id representing a certain offer
+2.	category - The product category
+3.	quantity - The number of units one must purchase to get the discount
+4.	company - An id of the company that sells the item
+5.	offervalue - The dollar value of the offer
+6.	brand - An id of the brand to which the item belongs